utdata/icj-cli-tools/lectures/bash/bash-02-moving-around.md

 ### Hidden files

-Let's add another flag to your command:
+Let's add another flag to your command.

+- Do this:

 `$ ls -al`